syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ![](Dealing-with-Windows_images/Dealing-with-Windows_img20.jpeg)

-And when this functionality is enabled, DockingManager will change the Dockwindow to AutoHidden state, if any document state window is present .
+And when this functionality is enabled, DockingManager changes the Dockwindow to AutoHidden state, when any document state window is present .

 {% highlight xml %}